 How Does Preseason Work?

 Our training varies from flexibility and mindfulness sessions to some ergo testing and water skills testing.
-At the end of the second week there is a 2k test, but this is used as a benchmark to train from rather than a selection tool as many of our important races are months away.
+At the end of the third week there is a 2k test, but this is used as a benchmark to train from rather than a selection tool as many of our important races are months away.
 In our water sessions we do some matched eight pieces, timed pieces and some fun skills testing in singles.
 In the weights room we build the foundation for the rest of the season, learning our key movements under the expert guidance of Jon Boyle.

 Preseason is a great deal of fun and not to be feared for the small amount of testing that we do.
 It gives you a sense of confidence knowing your way around the city and having some great friends before term even starts.